antronerds/r2-training-courses/docs/Finding_structural_variants.md

 A comprehensive list of the mutations can be accessed through R2.

-  * Go back to the Neuroblastoma datascope
+  * Go back to the Graduate Training Course datascope
   * Select the **somatic variants** tile
   * A table with all mutations in the 86 tumors appears.
 It is basically a view on a database table.
 Ordering on its columns is possible by clicking on the column header.
 Sort the column by gene name.